 So what do Schrodinger and Sheldon have to do with marketing?

 After all the planning is done, and the strategy decided, and the budgets approved, someone has to open the box.
-That is, at some point you just have to launch the strategy and see if it succeeds or fails.
+That is, at some point you just have to launch the marketing strategy and see if it succeeds or fails.

 You can poke and prod and analyze a marketing strategy to death, but that doesn’t make the phone ring.
 Many small business owners struggle with the decision of when is the right time to open the box.